Number Bonds - A Guide for Parents

 The feature video at the very top of this article shows all the addition number bonds to 10.

 If your child has instant recall of each of these number bonds and all of the ways they can fit together, they’ll be well on the way to dealing with arithmetic confidently and quickly.
-Ideally, they’ll also know their number bonds to 4, 5, 6, 7, 8 and 9.
+Ideally, they’ll also know number bonds to 4, 5, 6, 7, 8 and 9.

 Number bonds the Singapore maths way